Deme-EY/Agri-Food-Emission-Analysis/README.md

 There are one-dimention tables and one fact table.
 The dimenstion tables are all joined to the fact table with a one-to-many relationships
 ## Visualization
 Out of the total 24 visual reporst the 3 all in one pages are:
-1. Summary of agri-Food Emission
+1. Agri-Food Emission
-2. Emission overtime and Top Emission drivers
-3. Temprature change overtime and forecast
-You can interact with the [here](https://app.powerbi.com/groups/me/reports/d15d50de-0ca1-440a-a72f-9d7800248ccd/ReportSection?experience=power-bi)
-## Data Source
-The primary dataset used for this analysis is the "Agri-Food_data.csv from Kaggle dataset
+2. Emission-overtime-Top-Emission-drivers
+3. Temprature-change-overtime-forecast

 ## Analysis Highlight:
 ### Summary of agri-Food Emission
 ![](Agri-Food-Emission.png)